Symptoms

 PHP-FPM Performance Tuning Basics

-Once set to disabled, you will need to scroll to the bottom of the page to click the button "Save" to apply the change.
+- Scroll to the bottom of the page to click the Save button to apply the change.

 If you do not wish to disable PHP-FPM for the cPanel Daemons, you can temporarily raise the max_children limit in the configuration files.
-It is important to note that this change will not be permanent.
-System reboots will undo any changes to these files.
+It is important to note that this change will not be permanent; system reboots and updates to the cPanel Software will undo any changes to these files.

 After editing the value in the desired configuration, you would need to apply the change by restarting the FPM service.

-While you can exclude this template from cPanel updates in the future, this could result in conflicts during future updates if the template is expected to be changed.
-For more information on this topic, please see the following article.
+Note: While you can exclude this template from cPanel updates in the future, this could result in conflicts during future updates if the template is expected to be changed.
+For more information on this topic, please see the following article:

 How can I exclude cPanel files from updates?